tw0cutzz/Wazuh-soc-lab/README.md

 ## Screenshots

 All screenshots are in the `screenshots/` folder including:
-- Wazuh dashboard with alerts firing
+- Wazuh dashboard with alerts
 - Custom rules file
 - Attack simulations running
 - Sysmon and Event Viewer confirmation